 - 2018: You automatically know if a candidate is in your ATS while sourcing in LinkedIn Recruiter.
 You can also quickly and easily jump from a candidate profile in LinkedIn Recruiter to a candidate profile in your ATS, as well as automatically import LinkedIn profiles and InMail conversations.

 10. CRM capabilities for sourcing and lead generation

-This list of 10 is just the beginning of identifying pain points that recruiting teams face every day, just by using an outdated ATS from the 1990’s.
-Your recruiting technology strategy shouldn’t include a patchwork of integrations and add-on solutions just because your ATS doesn’t meet all of your needs.
+This list is just the beginning of identifying pain points that recruiting teams face every day, just by using an outdated ATS.
+Your recruiting technology strategy shouldn’t include a patchwork of integrations and add-ons just because your ATS doesn’t meet your needs.